-The first avenue towards self-care through meditation is probably the most intuitive: meditation can help relax and recharge the exhausted therapist in order to foreclose knee-jerk reactions to challenging situations.
+The first avenue towards self-care through meditation is probably the most intuitive: meditation can help relax and recharge the exhausted therapist to foreclose knee-jerk reactions to challenging situations.
 It can help shift gears and activate the parasympathetic nervous system that makes me ‘rest and digest’ – if I allow it.

 Many years into my meditation practice I noticed that there was a sense of guilt when it came to relaxation and pleasure.
-In part this was a result inflexible instructions that caution practitioners vehemently to not become attached to pleasurable states.
+In part, this was a result inflexible instructions that caution practitioners vehemently to not become attached to pleasurable states.
 I often worked too hard to calm the mind, which was of course counterproductive.
 Now I know for sure that I don’t want meditation to be some sort of self-discipline that has the result of treating myself harshly.
 Don’t get me wrong, it can be helpful to have a schedule for sittings and to stick with one particular instruction for a while, but I found that this only makes sense when it leads to more ease and gentleness with myself, more care.

 Once my nervous system has calmed and becomes less emotionally reactive, I am usually in a better position to make ethical decisions in everyday life as well as in consultations with clients.
 Relaxing, calm, and pleasurable states during meditation may set the stage for distinguishing ‘right’ from ‘wrong’ off the cushion.
-Yet, I found that the cultivation of tranquility is not enough for self-care to become fully transformative.
+But I found that the cultivation of tranquility is not enough for self-care to become wholly transformative.